mahidaCodeTrained/mahidasarcaderps/README.md

 3. As a new user, I want to have a chance to replay the game if I wanted to on the site.
 4. As a new user, I want to know why I won and why the computer has lost with our options displayed.
 5. As a new user, I want there to be a difference in the display of the site whether or not I win or lose.
+6. As a new user, I want to clearly see what my score is against the computers score.|